OkayAbedin/medbox/old/HALL_SENSOR_GUIDE.md

 ### Installation Tips

 1. **Mounting the Sensors**:
-   - Mount Hall Effect sensors on the MedBox frame
+   - Mount Hall Effect sensors on the CareBox frame
    - Position them where the lid will close directly above them

 2. **Magnet Placement**: